-Written notification shall be sent to all members no later than three weeks before the annual General Assembly meeting or an Extraordinary General Assembly meeting, stating a date, place and time and shall be posted on the website.
+39 Written notification shall be sent to all members no later than three weeks before the annual General Assembly meeting or an Extraordinary General Assembly meeting, stating a date, place and time and shall be posted on the website.
 No later than two weeks before the General Assembly meeting, an agenda, listing the business to be considered at the meeting, and relevant background documents shall be sent to all members and observers and posted on the website for wider communication The Extraordinary meeting can be organized at the initiative of the Executive Committee.

-The Executive Committee shall prepare an annual report, an annual strategic plan and an annual budget to be approved by the members of the MAC at the General Assembly and forwarded to the Commission and Member States.
+40The Executive Committee shall prepare an annual report, an annual strategic plan and an annual budget to be approved by the members of the MAC at the General Assembly and forwarded to the Commission and Member States.
 At the annual General Assembly, the Chairperson and the Secretariat shall report to the MAC on the year’s activities and present the annual accounts on behalf of the Executive Committee.

-A proxy shall be the authorisation from one person to another to represent their voting rights at a meeting.
+41A proxy shall be the authorisation from one person to another to represent their voting rights at a meeting.
 The person appointed must be physically present.
 Proxies are limited to one per person and need to be submitted to the Secretariat in writing prior to the start of the meeting.

-Cooperation with Scientific Community: In order to facilitate good quality advice, the MAC seeks input from and co-operation with scientists on different areas.
+42 Cooperation with Scientific Community: In order to facilitate good quality advice, the MAC seeks input from and co-operation with scientists on different areas.
 Collaboration generally takes place at the level of Working Groups or ad hoc Groups, and can take a number of forms.
 Scientists may be invited to present and explain certain technical issues, to support the debate by answering factual questions and to provide their opinion or through submission of proposals and asking a research institute to review them.